 Poetry Contest Information

-This is a free contest.
+This is a free contest that runs annually.
 No entry fee is required.
-The main contest is held twice a year.
-Contest dates are January 1 – June 30 and July 1 – December 31.
 For each contest, we receive between 20,000 – 25,000 poems.
-Only 65% of these poems will advance to the semi-final round.
+Only 55–60% of these poems will advance to the semi-final round.

 At the conclusion of each contest, our editorial staff convenes and begins the monumental task of the final round of judging.
 Please understand, the judging of this contest is just as important to us as it is to you.
 We read every single semi-finalist poem, sometimes even two or three times.
 With roughly 15,000 poems to go through, our editors certainly have their work cut out for them!
 It takes approximately 8–10 weeks to produce the final results.

 All winners will receive a letter and their prize via regular mail.
-The first place winner will be contacted by phone or emailed and asked to call our office to verify their identity before their prize is mailed.
+The first place winner will be contacted by phone or emailed and asked to call our office to verify their identity before their $2000.00 prize is mailed.
 As soon as the complete list of winners is drawn up, it will be posted on the home page.
-The poetry contest is held twice per year.
-Contest dates are January 1 – June 30, July 1 – December 31.

 POETRY CONTEST RULES

 - Poet information must pass Google API and address verification.

 - Poetry can be written in any poetic style and on any subject.

 - A poem in its entirety must be an original work by the person entering the contest.